-In addition, a new Article 389/1 has already been included in the Banking Law introducing a new category of claims in the statutory creditor hierarchy in the case of a liquidation procedure (procédure de liquidation/liquidatieprocedure) of a credit institution (see risk factor "Increased regulation of the financial services industry or changes thereto could have an adverse effect on the Group's operations").
+These proposed changes are currently scheduled to be adopted and implemented in large part by 2019.
+In addition, a new Article 389/1 has already been included in the Banking Law introducing a new category of claims in the statutory creditor hierarchy in the case of a liquidation procedure (procédure de liquidation/liquidatieprocedure) of a credit institution.